Forensic and Criminal Intelligence Agency of the French Gendarmerie – MININT-IRCGN

-- carry out, at the request of judicial police officers (OPJ) and magistrates, technical or scientific examinations, as well as at the exclusive request of magistrates.
+- to carry out, at the request of judicial police officers (OPJ) and magistrates, technical or scientific examinations, as well as at the exclusive request of magistrates.
 These various activities, carried out in accordance with the rules of criminal procedure, give rise to the drawing up of reports;

 - to provide, when necessary (serious crimes or disasters), to the directors of investigations, the necessary support for the operation of technical and scientific sampling or assistance in the identification of victims;

-- directly assist in the training of criminal identification technicians and the training of investigators (at all levels);
+- to directly assist in the training of criminal identification technicians and the training of investigators (at all levels);

 - to follow, in all fields of forensic science, the research required by the development of techniques of criminal investigation.